JuliaSmoothOptimizers/QRMumps.jl/README.md

 Apple Silicon users should remember to use `arch x86_64 brew` to refer to Intel binaries run through Rosetta, as we do not (yet) ship Silicon binaries of qr_mumps via Homebrew.

 The `JULIA_QRMUMPS_LIBRARY_PATH` environment variable may be set permanently in the shell's startup file, or in `$HOME/.julia/config/startup.jl`.

+# Bug reports and discussions

+If you think you found a bug, feel free to open an [issue](https://github.com/JuliaSmoothOptimizers/QRMumps.jl/issues).
+Focused suggestions and requests can also be opened as issues.
+Before opening a pull request, start an issue or a discussion on the topic, please.

+If you want to ask a question not suited for a bug report, feel free to start a discussion [here](https://github.com/JuliaSmoothOptimizers/Organization/discussions).
+This forum is for general discussion about this repository and the [JuliaSmoothOptimizers](https://github.com/JuliaSmoothOptimizers) organization, so questions about any of our packages are welcome.